-Looking back over the past two years of posts, I said to myself, ‘this stuff is fantastic!’
+Looking back over my posts of the past two years, I said to myself, ‘this stuff is awesome!’
 Naturally, I’m biased, but I formed my assessment based on two things:

 1. What I know works in resume-writing and,

-2. The crap other so-called resume-writing experts are putting out there.
+2. The crap some so-called experts are putting out there.
 (Forgive my arrogance but I’m only stating truths.)

 #2.
 Show your relevance.
 Match your qualifications, work experience, attributes, and skills to those described in the job posting.
 This is key.
 A clear match is what the employer will be looking for quickly — make it easy for him to find it.

 #3.
 Describe your qualifications and your skills separately.
 Look at the job posting.
 It will likely list required Qualifications (sometimes referred to as Requirements), and then something like Responsibilities or Duties or Skills.
-Provide your qualifications accordingly and then your skills accordingly with clear headings separating the two.
+Provide your qualifications accordingly and provide skills within your descriptions of your accomplishments.

 #4.
 Provide accomplishments, not laundry lists.
 Essentially, an accomplishment is something you did.
 Instead of listing the things you did in short, two-or-three-word bullet points, give descriptions of what you did, why you did it, and what the outcomes were.